PotionApps/potionx/docs/docs/docs/generators.md

 # Generators

 ## Generating backend and frontend scaffold code for data models (Ecto Schemas)

-Potionx includes a cli tool to quickly produce boilerplate frontend and backend code for an Ecto schema.
+Potionx includes a CLI tool to quickly produce boilerplate frontend and backend code for an Ecto schema.

 The command accepts a context name and a model name corresponding to a Phoenix context and an Ecto Schema:
 ```bash